insurance Crossword Puzzles

 - Paid protection against loss due to injury or property damage.

-11 Clues: The possibility of loss or injury. • The threat of a loss with no opportunity for gain. • Risk that involves the likelihood of economic loss. • Risk that can be controlled to minimize the chance of harm. • Risk that cannot be trolled to minimize the chance of harm. • Paid protection against loss due to injury or property damage. • ...
+11 Clues: Cannot be controlled. • The possibility of loss or injury. • When there is likelihood of economic loss. • The threat of a loss with no opportunity for gain. • The possibility of a catastrophe caused by a natural force. • Paid protection against loss due to injury or property damage. • When conditions can be controlled to minimize the chance of harm. • ...

 Across